Best Apps to Use While Working-From-Home

 A great way to take advantage of your time at home is to exercise.
 Centr is a great app that provides at-home workouts and even offers nutritional and healthy meal plans.

 Exercising helps not only your body feel good but it also helps your mind.
-It's a great way to de-stress and to clear your mind after a long day at work.
+It's a great way to de-stress and clear your mind after a long day at work.